Abstract-Tech/abstract-scorm-xblock/README.md

 The first time this command is run it will initialize the test database.
 Remove the `--keepdb` flag if you want the test database to be created/destroyed each time.

-## TODO

-- Update tests
-- Delete old SCORM packages

 ## Caveats

 - If a SCORM package is deleted from the course "Files & Uploads" section, the Import/Export functionality will export a course with a broken XBlock.

+## TODO

+- Delete extracted old SCORM packages from default storage